ChaoyueSong/REACTO/README.md

 # Args: sequence name, number of object, text prompt (segmentation, use other for non-human/non-quad), category from {human, quad, arti, other}, gpu id
 python scripts/run_preprocess.py real_laptop 1 other arti "0"
 ```
+Check [this tutorial](https://lab4d-org.github.io/lab4d/tutorials/preprocessing.html) for more details.
 We modified the data processing code in Lab4D so that it can also be used for videos containing multiple objects.
 Both text prompt and category can be lists separated by commas.
 For example, when there are multiple objects in the video, you can run:
 ```bash
 python scripts/run_preprocess.py birds-over-river 3 other,other,other other,quad,human "0"
 ```
+We will then perform camera annotation and object tracking for each object one by one.

 ### TODO
 - [x] Release the dataset and data preprocess codes.